Does It Counts If The Golf Ball Bounces Out Of The Hole?

 Does The Golf Ball Have To Hit The Bottom Of The Cup?

-One of the most important part of scoring in golf where we are most concerned with is “when the ball is holed” In the golf rule book, the very first rule says that getting the ball into the hole is the point of the game.
+One of the most important parts of scoring in golf where we are most concerned with is “when the ball is holed” In the golf rule book, the very first rule says that getting the ball into the hole is the point of the game.
 A golfer’s play of a hole is finished once he’s able to play the ball into that hole.
 Immediately your ball was able to find the cup, you’ve completed play of the hole.
 As a golfer, your golf ball is holed when it rests in the hole after a stroke and it’s below the surface of the putting green.
 You would notice “hole out” or “hole in” in the rules book of golf, and it means your ball is either holed or not holed.

 How Long Can You Wait For A Golf Ball To Drop In The Hole?